-Using the latest available data from the COVID-19 Social Study published in December 2021, anxiety and depression levels have risen since the end of the summer in 2020, culminated in a peak end of February 2021, and since then have been in a sustained decline.
-This fall was most likely linked to the loosening and eventual removal of social restrictions as the U.K continued in its roadmap out of lockdown and the vaccination rollout provided more population-wide protection from the virus, both in terms of its efficacy in lowering transmission, and high levels of uptake amongst the population.
-However, November 2021 has seen a significant jump in levels of both anxiety and depression, most likely linked to the emergence of the Omicron variant, rising infection rates and increased winter pressures, coupled with the reintroduction of some social restrictions as part of the government's Plan B measures.
+Using the latest available data from the COVID-19 Social Study published in June 2021, there is an indication that the rises recorded in anxiety and depression levels since the end of the summer have passed their peak and for several weeks have been in a steady but noticeable decline, most likely linked to the loosening of social restrictions as the U.K continues in its roadmap out of lockdown and the vaccination scheme maintains its momentum, both in terms of its efficacy in lowering transmission and high levels of uptake amongst the population.

-Depression and anxiety remain highest in those groups facing inequities; young adults, women, people with lower household income, people with a long-term physical health condition, people from ethnic minority backgrounds, and people living with children.
-People with a diagnosed mental illness have consistently been reporting higher levels of symptoms, this was especially the case immediately following the announcement of the lockdown in January 2021.16
+Depression and anxiety remain highest in young adults, women, people with lower household income, people with a long-term physical health condition, people from ethnic minority backgrounds, and people living with children.
+People with a diagnosed mental illness have consistently been reporting higher levels of symptoms, this was especially the case immediately following the announcement of the lockdown in January 2021.

-Data from both cross-sectional ONS studies and bespoke online COVID-19 specific surveys have shown lower levels of subjective wellbeing and higher anxiety in the UK population than those observed in the last quarter of 2019.17 Although subjective wellbeing is improving according to all measures, it is still and has consistently been below pre-pandemic levels.
+Data from both cross-sectional ONS studies and bespoke online COVID-19 specific surveys have shown lower levels of subjective wellbeing and higher anxiety in the UK population than those observed in the last quarter of 2019.
+Although subjective wellbeing is improving according to all measures, it is still and has consistently been below pre-pandemic levels.